giuper/Blockchain26/09A-InnerTX/README.md

 We now spell out the steps to use the NIM application on Algorand

 1. Compile the pyTEAL [source](nim.py) to obtain the file ``nim.teal``
+2. Deploy the application by running the script [01-createApp](../06-dAppTEAL/01-createApp.py)